LamAnnieV/deployment_4/README.md

 Monitor application and server resources using AWS CloudWatch.

-Previously, the CI/CD pipeline was automated using Jenkins and GitHub webhook.
-For this deployment, the Virtual Private Cloud, availability zone, and subnets were configured.
-CloudWatch was integrated with the EC2 where it can monitor the EC2 resources via CloudWatch agents.
-Instead of using Elastic Beanstalk CLI to deploy the application, GUnicorn was used and deployed to the Nginx web server
+Previously, our CI/CD pipeline was automated using Jenkins and leverages GitHub webhooks for seamless integration.
+In this deployment, a Virtual Private Cloud (VPC), availability zones, and subnets are configured to create a secure and scalable network architecture.
+We also integrated CloudWatch agents with our EC2 instances to allow us to collect valuable performance metrics and logs.
+Also, instead of using the Elastic Beanstalk CLI for web application deployment, we've opted for GUnicorn, which provides a robust HTTP server and deployed to Nginx, which serves efficient and reliable web content.

 ## Step #1 Diagram the VPC Infrastructure and the CI/CD Pipeline